dflay/g4He3/README.md

 ## Materials

-Choose the main material to be aluminum.
+Choose the core material to be aluminum.
 Assume copper wiring is a small effect

 ## Cylindrical Geometry Dimensions